Applications for ST1 and ST2

 Selecting and submitting preferences on Oriel

-During the selection process, you will be asked to specify your preferences/sub-preferences.
-Depending on the specialty you have applied to, a preference may mean a deanery/LETB (e.g. West Midlands) or it may refer to a specific programme available at the single deanery/LETB applied to (e.g. Birmingham Children's Hospital).
+During the application process, you will be asked to specify your preferences.
+A preference may mean a deanery/LETB (e.g. West Midlands) or it may refer to a specific programme available at the single deanery/LETB applied to (e.g. Birmingham Children's Hospital).

-You will have the facility to view the different preferences/sub-preferences available to you via your applicant dashboard on Oriel.
+You will have the facility to view the different preferences available to you via your applicant dashboard on Oriel.
 Full instructions on how to select and submit preferences will be available on the preference page and the in the Oriel User Guide.
-Please note there will be specific timeframes by which you must select your preferences.

 Your preferences along with your final rank are used to determine which offer, if any, you receive.
 If you are deemed appointable after interview, then you may be made an offer of your highest available preference.
 The higher you are ranked at interview, the more likely you are to be offered one of your higher preferences, although all offers are subject to eligibility and post availability.